r4ns3k/r4ns3k.github.io/_posts/2023-04-08-mORE-ABOUT-IP-ADDRESSES.md

 ---

 As we have seen in previous post ip address is of 32 bits <br>
-for 32 bits,we will get 2^32 diffrent ip addresses,by using formula 2^n  (n is the number of bits)
+With 32 bits,we will get 2^32 diffrent ip addresses,by using formula 2^n  (n is the number of bits)

 ip address is combination of two addresses in one address ,they are<br>
 1.device address<br>